Tresor-Kasenda/kepasa/public/enableX/assets/plugins/jquery-fullscreen-plugin/README.md

     $(document).fullScreen(true);
     $("#myVideo").fullScreen(true);

-This only works when the code was triggered by a user interaction (For example a onclick event on a button).
-Browsers don't allow entering fullscreen mode without user interaction.
+This only works when the code was triggered by a event interaction (For example a onclick event on a button).
+Browsers don't allow entering fullscreen mode without event interaction.

 ### Exiting Fullscreen mode